yaohuangguan/react-dispatch/README.md

 `dispatcher.once(string:string, callback)`
 This is similar to subscribe function, whats different is it only gets called once.
 It will not work if you want to fire it multiple times.

-`dispatcher.off(string:string)`
+`dispatcher.off(string | string[])`
 This is usually used when component unmounted, and recycle the memory in case of memory leak in your application.
 Exp.
 Use in ComponentWillUnmount, etc..
+It takes action you dispatched, it could be one action or array of actions.

 # Better improvement?